Telerik-Verified-Plugins/AppleWatch/README.md

 ###XCode:
-App Groups: register an appgroup in your iOS member center (Identifiers > App Groups): group.<packagename> will do, like group.io.cordova.hellocordova, then add it to your App ID.
+App Groups: register an appgroup in your iOS member center (Identifiers > App Groups): we expect group.<packagename>, like group.io.cordova.hellocordova, then add it to your App ID.
 Now generate a provisioning profile with the new App ID and add it XCode (download, then double-click the file should do it).
 In XCode, go to your targets and add this app group to both the phone and watch app targets (Capabilities tab).

-Also, in `InterfaceController.m` and `demo/index.html` there's a reference to the appgroup, correct this ID.
-We will remove this manual step asap!

---> TODO figure out adding app group capability for Cordova app via plugin.xml?
-See old version of healthkit plugin.xml

 ###Tips: